 VMware Horizon Cloud Service - next-generation Network Ports Diagrams

-This document leverages the Horizon Cloud Service on Microsoft Azure product documentation for a tabular listing of all possible ports from a source component to destination components within a typical Horizon Cloud Service on Microsoft Azure deployment.
+This document leverages the Horizon Cloud Service product documentation for a tabular listing of all possible ports from a source component to destination components within a typical Horizon Cloud Service on cloud-native deployments.
 This does not mean that all these ports necessarily need to be open.
 If a component or protocol is not in use, then the ports associated with it can be ignored.
 For example:

 - If you are not using Client Drive Redirection, you do not need to open the required ports.